 code.
 A number of bugs were found in various binutils tools.

-utilities such as readelf, size, strings, objdump, or nm, it may allow the
+readelf, size, strings, objdump, or nm, it may allow the execution of

-execution of arbitrary code as the user.
-The Common Vulnerabilities and
+arbitrary code as the user running the utility.
+The Common Vulnerabilities

 -- by default issue an error if IA-64 hint@pause instruction is